sketchplugins/plugin-directory/README.md

 - [Caravel](https://github.com/CaravelDesign/caravel.sketchplugin), by CaravelDesign: Export your artboards directly to Caravel projects.
 - [Case Converter](https://github.com/ozgurgunes/Sketch-Case-Converter), by Özgür Güneş: Convert text layers, symbols or all instances of a symbol.
 - [Chain](https://lalomts.github.io/Chain/), by Lalo Mrtnz: Dynamic color relations in Sketch.
-- [Changelog](https://github.com/jacopocolo/changelog.sketchplugin), by Jacopo Colò: A simple Sketch plugin to generate artboard-based changelogs
 - [Character Count](https://github.com/andrewfiorillo/sketch-character-count), by Andrew Fiorillo: Sketch plugin to count number of characters in a text layer
 - [charapara](https://github.com/kd-co/charapara-sketch-extension), by kd-co: Charapara, an initiative by Kerala Designers Collaborative (KDCo), is a dummy text generator for Malayalam
 - [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
+- [Check Contrast](https://github.com/lifeofmle/check-contrast), by Michael Le: Allows you to select layers in Sketch and get realtime feedback about the contrast ratio
 - [chemofill](https://github.com/ahadik/chemofill), by Alexander Hadik: A Chemical Structure data supplier plugin.
 - [Chippen Charts](https://github.com/smallmultiples/sketch-chippencharts), by Martin von Lupin: Bar chart creator for your mockups using random data.
 Change the size of selected rectangles.
 Works for both horizontal and vertical bar charts.
 Made with love in Chippendale.
 - [Chromata](https://github.com/abnamrocoesd/Chromata), by Vladimir Ionița: Find rogue colors